JonathanReeve/data-ethics-literature-review/paper/jices-paper.md

 We also build a mechanism for users to submit their own data ethics syllabi to our database; this way, our database will always stay up to date.
 A further step will be to generalize this framework so that it may be used to map any academic discipline, given a list of courses and their syllabus URLs.

+The process of parsing syllabi—traditional documents, usually in PDF or DOCX—into structured, machine-readable data, is a difficult, complex process.
+This led us to imagine a modern course syllabus, which would not only be web-ready, but

+be possible to write modern, semantic syllabi which were already ready to be understood by computers and humans alike.

 Finally, we provide a template for instructors to create a course website which already organizes course data in this structured, machine-readable way.
 In this manner, instructors can easily create a course website, while contributing to disciplinary metacognition.

 # Findings and Contributions